top of page

 Because without them, we might as well be bodies with dead people residing within.
 By the way, I think you should know, dear readers.
 I will not be writing about video games anymore myself.
 That's because of the rationale of this very article.
 They are merely toys -- tools made to play with.
 They were made to deliver fun.

 And we are not here to be entertained.
 We are here to learn and be enlightened by philosophical insights.
-If I will want to write about a story, I will seek a more suitable form of media.
+If I want to write about a story, I will seek a more suitable form of media.
 One that's there primarily to study, and not to be enjoyed from (primarily).

 Yes, you have my word...
 For the most part.
 I may deem some media as exceptions.
 I enjoy honoring media I grew up with by writing articles in their name.
 It's the least I can do for accompanying me in my solitary childhood.